bluekeyes/go-gitdiff/README.md

 ## Development Status

-Mostly complete, but API changes are possible.
-Patch parsing and strict application works and is well-covered by unit tests, but has not been validated extensively against real-world patches.
+Mostly complete.
+API changes are possible, particularly for patch application, but I expect the parsing interface and types to remain stable.

+Patch parsing and strict application are well-covered by unit tests and the library is used in a production application that parses and applies thousands of patches every day, but the space of all possible patches is large, so there are likely undiscovered bugs.

 ## Why another git/unified diff parser?